Wacom-Developer/personal-knowledge-library/docs/knowledge/services/asyncio/group.md

         group_id: str
             Group ID
         join_key: str
-            Key which is used to join the group.
+            Key, which is used to join the group.
         auth_key: Optional[str]
             If the auth key is set, the logged-in user (if any) will be ignored and the auth key will be used.
         timeout: int